Memory safety requirements

 Duchess will guarantee memory safety within your crate, but there are two conditions that it cannot by itself guarantee:

-• You must build with the same Java class files that you will use when you deploy:
+• You SHOULD with the same Java class files that you will use when you deploy:

 • You must be careful when mixing Duchess with other Rust JNI libraries: (e.g., the jni crate or robusta_jni)